Analysis of the Fourier series Dirichlet-to-Neumann boundary condition of the Helmholtz equation and its application to finite element methods: Introduction

+To the purpose of presentation, we consider a model problem of the time-harmonic fluid-solid interaction (FSI) problem (\cite{HKS88, H94,HKR00}).
+The model describes the scattering of time-harmonic acoustic incident waves by an elastic body immersed in fluids, and is of great importance in many fields such as exploration seismology, oceanography, and non-destructive testing, and to name a few.
+Numerical solutions of the time-harmonic FSI problem have been studied widely using the FEM (\cite{BM91,NN09,DSM121,DSM122,GHM09,GMM07, GMM12,HKM08,MMS04,YRX}), or the boundary integral equation (BIE) methods (\cite{LM95,YHX}).
+Here, we declare that our main concerns consist of the analysis of the DtN boundary condition as it is coupled with FEM to solve problems in unbounded domains, without intentions of performing sophisticated finite element analysis for the model problem (\cite{NN09,DSM121,DSM122,GHM09,GMM07,GMM12}), or for time-harmonic waves (\cite{MS10}).

 The remainder of the paper is organized as follows.
-We first describe the classical FSI problem in Section 2, and then reduce the transmission problem to an equivalent nonlocal boundary value problem in Section 3.
-Essential mathematical analysis for the corresponding variational equation of the nonlocal boundary value problem and its modification due to truncation of the DtN mapping are discussed in Section 3 and 4, respectively.
-In Section 5, we establish a priori error estimates including both effects of numerical discretization and for the finite element solution of the modified variational equation.
-Several numerical experiments are presented to confirm our theoretical results in Section 6 and finally we make a conclusion in Section 7.
+We first describe the classical FSI problem (Section \ref{sec:2.1}) and then reduce the transmission problem to an equivalent nonlocal boundary value problem (Section \ref{sec:2.2}).
+Essential mathematical analysis for the corresponding variational equation of the nonlocal boundary value problem and its modification due to truncation of the DtN map are discussed in Section \ref{sec:2.2} and \ref{sec:3}, respectively.
+In Section \ref{sec:4}, based on a point estimate of the DtN map, we establish a priori error estimates including effects of both the finite element discretization and the DtN boundary condition truncation for the finite element solution of the modified variational equation.
+Several numerical experiments are presented to confirm our theoretical results in Section \ref{sec:5}.